makerdao/plunger/README.md

 the Ethereum node it is connected to.
 Bear in mind that the new gas price has to be at least 10% higher than the original one, otherwise Parity will not even accept such a replacement transaction.
-If it happens, _plunger_ will display an error message but will still wait for the pending transactions to get mined as it's still possible the original one will go through.
+If it happens, _plunger_ will display an error message but will still wait for the pending transactions to get mined as it is still possible the original one will go through.

 In the future it will be possible to specify a custom gas price for replacement transactions.

 ### Pending transactions discovery

 The `--source` argument has to be used to specify how _plunger_ should discover pending transactions.
-Currently it can either query _etherscan.io_ or look for them in the Parity transaction queue.
+Currently it can either query _etherscan.io_ (`--source etherscan`)or look for them in the Parity transaction queue (`--source parity_txpool`).
 Bear in mind that it is a custom _Parity_ RPC endpoint and so this latter method will not work with _geth_.

+Both discovery methods can be used at the same time (`--source etherscan,parity_txpool`).

 The _etherscan.io_ integration works by scraping their website as the API exposed by them does not give access to pending transactions.